 Be cautious, though.
 Rez says the efficacy of DIY treatments is limited.
 “Honestly, I am not big on the DIY for protein issues,” he says.
 “At-home products do not have the power to penetrate the cuticle and help rebuild the hair from within.
 People ask about egg yolk–based DIY masks, and sure, they might help a bit, but honestly, intense in-salon treatments and certain store-bought products can speed up the recovery, versus months of at-home remedies.”

-Interested in hair treatments?
-Next, read the truth about Olaplex, according to industry experts!
+Check out some of Byrdie HQ's favorite hair treatments and learn the truth about Olaplex, according to industry experts!